-(3) Preference of Employment/Industry Experience Roster/New Media Roster
+(3) Preference of Employment/Industry Experience Roster

 There shall be no preference of employment of any kind or nature in the employment of employees on New Media Productions hereunder.
-The provisions of the Basic Agreement relating to Preference of Employment and to the Industry Experience Roster shall not be applicable to New Media Productions, except to the extent provided below.
-An employee need not be on the Industry Experience Roster, nor on the New Media Roster described below, in order to be employed on a New Media Production.
+The provisions of the Basic Agreement relating to Preference of Employment shall not be applicable to New Media Productions, except to the extent provided below.
+An employee need not be on the Industry Experience Roster in order to be employed on a New Media Production.

-Work on New Media Productions in job classifications covered by and within the geographic scope of a West Coast Studio Local Agreement for which the same work, if performed in connection with a theatrical or television motion picture, would qualify for placement on the Local's Industry Experience Roster, shall be counted for purposes of placement on a New Media Roster to be established by the parties.
-Any individual with thirty (30) days of such work experience shall be added to such New Media Roster.
-If an individual has worked in more than one classification on a single New Media Production, the Producer of such New Media Production shall identify the employee's primary skill for purposes of determining the classification to which such person's workdays shall be credited for purposes of placement on the New Media Roster.
+Work under this Agreement on a covered New Media Production twenty (20) minutes or more in length in a job classification covered by and within the geographic scope of a West Coast Studio Local Agreement for which the same work, if performed in connection with a theatrical or television motion picture, would qualify for placement on the Local's Industry Experience Roster, shall be counted for purposes of placement on such Industry Experience Roster, subject to the eligibility requirements set forth in the applicable Local Agreement.
+If an individual has worked under this Agreement in more than one classification on a single covered New Media Production, the Producer of such covered New Media Production shall identify the employee's primary skill for purposes of determining the classification to which such person's workdays shall be credited for purposes of placement on the Industry Experience Roster.